The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 There are plenty to chose from whatever your lifestyle.
 Over half of all solid fuel boilers in Europe use wood, most of the boilers we recommend come from established European manufacturers such as NES Ltd of Bulgaria, who have decades of expertise in making them.

 Traditional cast iron models such as the entry-level 8kw Castmaster Belvoir Stove Boiler priced at £499, the same price as a mid-range wood burning stove.

 It will provide 4kW of heat to the room and 8kW to the water system, enough to supply a 120-litre hot water tank and 4 medium radiators.

 High spec high powered dedicated boilers such as the BURNiT WBS range available in sizes from 20kW to 110kW (this will easily power the heating for a large family house).

-.AGA style range cookers which combine kitchen hobs and ovens, stoves and central heating boilers.
+.AGA style range cookers combine kitchen hobs and ovens with stoves and central heating boilers.

 A new AGA Rayburn supreme can heat up to 10 radiators and will cost around £3000, pre-owned ones are available for much less.
 Try Preloved for hassle and fee-free buying from other householders.

 There are cheaper alternatives and we have listed some in our Wood Burning Range Cooker section.

 As with any heating system you may have to occasionally use a portable heater to deal with cold spots or for quickly heating a specific area (such as a cold bathroom), have a look at The Home Heating Shop for suggestions